RobotLocomotion/drake/tools/workspace/doxygen_internal/README.md

    `UBUNTU_CODENAME` may also be updated to the primary developer platform at the time of running (currently Ubuntu 24.04 "Noble").
 3. Run `tools/workspace/doxygen_internal/build_binaries_with_docker`.
 In short,
    this downloads, untars, and builds the previously-uploaded sources and should produce a tarball with a working binary inside.
     * At this point, as a sanity check, it might not be a bad idea to untar the produced tarball and run `./doxygen --version`, just to make sure everything worked as expected.
     * It will be convenient to keep this tarball saved for local development throughout the next few steps.
+4. Upload the resulting binary to the aforementioned S3 bucket.
-4. Update the `repository.bzl` in this directory to refer to the updated name and SHA.
+5. Update the `repository.bzl` in this directory to refer to the new version and SHA.

 At this point, the updated `doxygen` binary will be pulled down during